Choosing between Clearbit and Hunter.io for your B2B data needs often comes down to five questions:

 ZoomInfo's 120M direct-dial phone numbers and 135M+ verified phone numbers are part of the same platform as its email data, intent signals, and enrichment.
 A seller using GTM Workspace sees the email, the direct dial, the company context, and the AI-drafted outreach in one view, without switching between vendors.

-If your outreach is email-only, this gap won't matter.
+If your outreach is email-only, the phone gap won't matter.
 If your sales motion includes calling, it's a hard limitation of both Clearbit and Hunter.

 Intent data: three levels of signal sophistication